bmino/binance-triangle-arbitrage/readme.md

 ## Execution strategies
 There are two supported methods of executing an identified triangle arbitrage opportunity.
+More details [here](src/resources/docs/strategies.md)

-* **Linear** - Three trades are executed sequentially with each being initiated after the first has completed.
+* **Linear** - Three trades are executed sequentially with each being initiated after the first has completed
-* **Parallel** - Three trades are executed in tandem with each being initiated at the same time
+* **Parallel** - Three trades are executed asynchronously with each being initiated at the same time

 ## Logging
 All logs are stored in the `/logs` directory.
 The log level is set via the `LOG.LEVEL` configuration property.

-* **performance.log** - Data about performance and speed.
+* **performance.log** - Data about performance and speed
-* **execution.log** - Market interactions and profits.
+* **execution.log** - Market interactions and profits

 ## Authors